 - The problem with this mess is when it affects you physical health and your relationships too.

 5. They tend to have superiority issues with people

 Emotionally immature people tend to have problems trusting themselves.
-In order to get the security they are lacking, they tend to find any way to make other people feel worse or inferior.
+In order to get the security they lack, they tend to find any way to make other people feel worse or inferior.

 - Often, the worse the other person feels, the better the immature person feels.